MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 category: Fundamentals
 order: 2
 ---
-DataBinding is the key technology that MVVM relies on, to link Views with their View-Models.
+Data binding is the key technology that MVVM relies on, to link Views with their View-Models.

-DataBinding provides and maintains the automated Two-Way connection between View and ViewModel.
-A good understanding of Data binding is essential for every MVVM developer.
+Data binding provides and maintains the automated Two-Way connection between View and ViewModel.
+A good understanding of data binding is essential for every MVVM developer.

-Within MvvmCross, data binding was initially built to mirror the structure provided by Microsoft in their XAML based frameworks, but in more recent developments MvvmCross has extended databinding in new directions.
+Within MvvmCross, data binding was initially built to mirror the structure provided by Microsoft in their XAML based frameworks, but in more recent developments MvvmCross has extended data binding in new directions.

-This article focuses first on the core 'Windows' databinding approach, but then later extends to some of the newer ideas.
+This article focuses first on the core 'Windows' data binding approach, but then later extends to some of the newer ideas.

-### Core Windows DataBinding
+### Core Windows Data binding
 In this structure, for each binding:

 - C# properties are used in both View and ViewModel